Lincoln College, Lincolnshire: Buildings

 Eight different buildings make up Lincoln College's main site, including the Abbey, Gibney, Sessions, Bishops and Cathedral Buildings.
 Bishops Building, located to the back of the site, contains a technology school.
 This has electronics courses including BTEC National Diploma Electrical and Electronic Engineering course.
+Art and Creative course are housed in a building off campus on Christ Hospital Terrace under the same name as the street.

 City of Lincoln School

 Part of the college, the Gibney Building, is the site of the former City School, previously the Lincoln Technical School, which for a time became the headquarters of the Lincoln Archaeological Trust in the early 1970s.

 From November 1940, boys from the Bablake School in Coventry were evacuated to the City of Lincoln School for two and a half years.
 Girls from Bablake School were evacuated to South Park High School for Girls (now Priory LSST).
 Roundhay Grammar School had been evacuated to Lincoln School (now LCHS) on Wragby Road.

 The school had around 600 boys in the 1960s.
 Former members of this school have their City School Lincoln Association.